 Select your favorite colors and try making prayer beads!

 Making a juzu, or prayer beads, is a popular activity at Entsuin.
-Visitors can select beads that they like and make juzu or their own original designs.
+Visitors can select beads that they like and create juzu or their own original designs.
 There are three types of beads: natural stone, glass, and plastic.
 I opted for the most popular course which was the one using natural stones (small beads, 3,000 yen).

-After receiving an explanation on how to make the juzu you can begin.
-Select a favorite color for each of the Oyadama [the largest bead], Shadama [main beads used for the 108 beads], and Niten [the two smallest beads].
-There are so many to choose from I had trouble making up my mind.
-Normally this takes about 20 minutes, but some individuals take as much as two hours to make their selections.
+After receiving an explanation on how to make the juzu, you can begin.
+Select a favorite color for each of the Oyadama [the largest bead], Shadama [main beads used for the 108 beads], and Niten [the two tiniest beads].

-After selecting the natural stones course, explanation of the each stone is provided after the juzu has been made.
+After selecting the natural stones course, an explanation of each stone is provided after the juzu has been made.
 As each bead is explained, such as “This stone is for relieving anxiety and worry,” and so on, one seems to get a better understanding of one’s own mental state.

 Viewing beautiful gardens and pleasant activities await you at the matchmaking temple.
 When sightseeing in Matsushima you definitely should visit here!